nick-bennett/coffee-shop/README.md

 This simulation does not prevent a graphical display, but instead logs all events (arrivals, service starts, service completions) in simulated time order.
 The log entries are comma-delimited, with the following columns; the column name (shown in quotes) is in a header row in the first line of the output:

-- "Timestamp"
+- "Timestamp": simulated time of the event's occurrence.
-- "Type" (ARRIVAL, SERVICE_START, or SERVICE_DONE)
+- Event "Type": One of ARRIVAL, SERVICE_START, SERVICE_DONE, or RESET.
-- "Customer" name (based on automatically generated numeric ID of customer)
+- "Customer" name: Identifier (based on automatically generated numeric ID of customer)—unless event is RESET, in which case this column is blank.
-- "Server" name, if event is SERVICE_START or SERVICE_DONE; blank otherwise
+- "Server" name: Identifier if event is SERVICE_START or SERVICE_DONE, and blank otherwise.
-- Queue "Length" resulting after event is processed
+- Queue "Length": Number of customers in queue after event processing.
-- Servers "Available" after event is processed
+- Servers "Available": Number of idle servers after event processing.

 ### Order

 As stated above, events in the log are in simulation time order.
 For events that happen at the same time (e.g., an arrival into an empty queue and the immediate start of service), the order shown in the log will be:

+- RESET
 - ARRIVAL
 - SERVICE_DONE
 - SERVICE_START